-The property has been altered and extended to form the current layout and accommodation including extensions to the front and rear and the formation of a dormer projection to the rear.
+The property has been altered and extended over the years to form the current layout and accommodation, including historic extensions and conversions to the rear of the property and more recently, internal layout changes and small extensions at the front entrance and rear stairwell.
 It should be confirmed that all necessary permissions have been obtained.